adityasengar/adityasengar.github.io/freelancing.md

 <summary><strong>Dynamic Risk Assessment in Cybersecurity</strong> – modelling evolving threats</summary>

-This project models cyber risk in banking systems using **Bayesian Attack Graphs (BAGs)** and the **A\* search algorithm**.
+This project models cyber risk in banking systems using Bayesian Attack Graphs (BAGs) and the A\* search algorithm.
 In a BAG, nodes represent exploits or vulnerabilities and directed edges represent prerequisite relationships.
 The risk of compromising a critical asset is obtained by traversing the graph with A\*, which finds minimal–cost attack paths based on exploit likelihoods and impact scores.
 Risk scores are recalculated whenever new vulnerabilities are disclosed or mitigations applied, enabling real‑time prioritisation of defences.
 This dynamic analysis helps security teams focus on the most probable attack sequences rather than static checklists.

 <p><img src="{{ site.baseurl }}/images/bag.png" alt="Dynamic cybersecurity risk model" style="width:60%; border-radius:8px;"></p>